walkerlj0/Selenium_Course_Example_Code/advanced-selenium/AdvancedSeleniumJava_Module1.md

 ```

 Notice it checks for two things.
-The first, is if there is no session (this happens when the test is run locally.
-If it is not run locally, then it will stop the session.
-If the driver is null, in other words the driver was successfully initialized, it will quit.
+The first, is if there is no session (this happens when the test is run locally).
+If it was run on Sauce Labs, then it will stop the session.
+If the driver is null, in other words the driver was successfully initialized locally, it will quit.

 All you need to do to modify this code for your own test is to modify what is in the `@Test` annotation to apply to your code.
 You can see all the[ available assertions here.](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html)